dennisss/dacha/pkg/vision/mocap/index.md

 - CM5 sits 0.5mm above the carrier board
 - The CM5 passive heatsink can have a max of 3.5mm of screw inserted
     - Recommended minimum screw insertion is ~1.35mm (M2.5's 0.45 pitch x 3) to get a few threads of grip
+- The main compute/led PCB boards are 80mm tall by 48mm wide
+- All camera boards are 32 x 32 mm with 28 x 28 mm M2 hole spacing.

+Sandwich spacing:

+- Space between Compute and Camera Board: 4mm
+- Standoff Height: 17mm
+- LED Heatsink Height
+    - (around screw holes): 1.6mm
+    - (max): 12mm
+- LED Heatsink Washer Height: 0.4mm
+- PCB thicknesses: 1.6mm
+- Lens TTL: ~22.5mm
+    - This is the distance from the image sensor to the farthest tip of the Lens when focused.
+    - The board spacing and LED positioning are tuned to work well for roughly this value (+/- 1mm).

 Board Spacing (between compute and LED boards):

-- Exactly 28mm from top of compute board to bottom of the LED board
+- Exactly 23mm from top of compute board to bottom of the LED board
 - Male 0.1" header has ~2.5mm of insulation.
     - Male header insertion distance is ~6.5mm into the female header
 - Female 0.1" header has 8.5mm of insulation